Mergers and Acquisitions: Picking the Right Growth Strategy for Your Business

 So, if your ultimate end goal is the continued growth of your business, there are several ways you can achieve this.
 However, deciding on which one is appropriate for your IT business will depend on things like your market position, cash on hand, competitive landscape, staff expertise, service and product portfolio.

-Your Strategic Plan: Be Acquired?
+Your Business Strategy: Be Acquired?

 Are you interested in being acquired?